nejucomo/homebase-nix/README.md

 # TODO

-- ☐ simplify/refactor nix framework
-  - enable cross-package dependencies for any package type
-  - override base packages in a cleaner manner
-  - convert to kebab-case everywhere instead of camelCase.
 - ☐ herbstluftwm feature to add/jump-to/move-to tags by name
 - ☐ hlwm keybindings to control audio
 - ☐ hlwm keybindings to control brightness
 - ☐ screen lock all desktops with hot-key
+- ☐ add `git-clone-canonical` dependency
+- ☑ simplify/refactor nix framework
+  - enable cross-package dependencies for any package type
+  - override base packages in a cleaner manner
+  - convert to kebab-case everywhere instead of camelCase.
 - ☑ git info and other git goodies
   - partial:
     - Couldn't incorporate userignore and user hooks.